-Both the IDEA and the DCMR clearly identify the roles and responsibilities of all LEAs to adequately prepare students with disabilities for postsecondary education, employment, and independent living.
-For students with disabilities aged sixteen or older, assessment data, postsecondary and annual goals, as well as corresponding transition services, activities, and course of study should be captured within the secondary transition portion of the IEP.
+The Individuals with Disabilities Education Act (IDEA) and the DC Municipal Regulations (DCMR) clearly identify the roles and responsibilities of all LEAs to adequately prepare students with disabilities for postsecondary education, employment, and independent living.
+For students with disabilities age 16 or older, assessment data, postsecondary and annual goals, as well as corresponding transition services, activities, and course of study should be captured within the secondary transition portion of the Individualized Education Program (IEP).

-Each year, OSSE must report the percentage of compliant transition plans for youth with IEPs ages 16 and above in Indicator 13 of OSSE’s Annual Performance Report to the US Department of Education (20 USC 1416(a)(3)(B)).
+Each year, OSSE must report the percentage of compliant transition plans for youth with IEPs ages 16 and older in Indicator 13 of OSSE’s Annual Performance Report to the US Department of Education (20 USC 1416(a)(3)(B)).
 In part, due to the District’s continued low performance in this compliance area, we have been placed on a “needs intervention” status.
-As a result, we are required to participate in frequent compliance monitoring and implement ongoing improvement activities that are included in a corresponding Corrective Action Plan.
+As a result, we are required to participate in frequent compliance monitoring and implement ongoing improvement activities that are included in a corresponding corrective action plan.

 Participants in the DC Secondary Transition Institute will: